2011 Hialeah mayoral special election: Campaign

-The mayoral election took place in the midst of steep cuts in city government finances lead by Hernández, which he campaigned on in the election.
+The mayoral election took place in the midst of steep cuts in city government finances led by Hernández, which he campaigned on in the election.
 However, Hernández was attacked for the depth of the cuts, including to the city fire department, and his opponents criticized his handling of the budget.
 García called for a forensic audit, while Martínez argued that he was better-suited for reforming the city's budget, pointing to his past experience.
 The Miami Herald endorsed García, whom they praised as "[s]mart and well-versed on budget-making" and predicted "would bring consensus to a city that desperately needs it."